emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

 ### Create Cluster Linking in `deployment-us`

-1. Click the deployment card of `deployment-us` in your Console.
+1. Click the deployment card for `deployment-us` in your Console.

 2. Select **Cluster Linking** from the left navigation menu.